The step-by-step process to replace a mechanical seal on a water pump

 To prevent the water from entering into the electrical system; a mechanical seal is installed centrifugal pump behind the impeller.

 When there is damage to the seal due to wear and tear, it becomes mandatory to replace it.
 To perform the task, you must open the pump system and remove the impeller from the shaft.
+Know the processes for how to replace a mechanical seal on a water pump.

 Here is a step-by-step process to achieve the task: